Ekans111/Aliexpress-scraper-without-api-free/README.md

 4. Click `開始` button.

+5. When chrome browser is opened and delayed, you should change the currency to "JPY".
+   `It was designed only for japanese.`

-5. Wait until message the process is done is displayed and click `終了` button.
+6. Wait until message the process is done is displayed and click `終了` button.

-6. Find the result from `登録.csv`.
+7. Find the result from `登録.csv`.

    Images can be found in `result` folder.